Houston Battered Spouse Attorney

 At the Law Office of David A. Breston, we are experienced and qualified to help you and your children apply for permanent residency under the VAWA.
 If we don’t feel we can help your situation, we’ll tell you so right away or refer you to someone that can, so that your time and money won’t be wasted.
-To set up an appointment, contact the Law Office of David A. Breston today.
+To set up an appointment, contact the our lawyers at the Law Office of David A. Breston today.

 ELIGIBILITY REQUIREMENTS FOR BATTERED SPOUSE PETITIONS

 The following requirements are the standards used by INS for reviewing a battered spouse petition:

 - The petitioner is the spouse of a U.S. citizen or permanent resident or is filing within two years of the divorce and demonstrates a connection between the termination of the marriage and the battering or extreme cruelty of the spouse

 - They are eligible to be classified as an immediate relative

 - They have resided with the U.S. citizen or permanent resident spouse

 - They entered into the marriage in good faith (i.e. , not as a sham for the purpose of obtaining immigration benefits)

 - They were battered or was the subject of extreme cruelty perpetrated by the U.S. citizen or permanent resident spouse or intended spouse

 - The petitioner is a child of and living with a U.S. citizen or permanent resident